 Russell Cowans

 Russell "Russ" Cowans was born on July 29, 1899, in Centre, Alabama.
-His father was a farmer before moving his family to Chicago when Russ was four years old.
+His father, initially a farmer, moved the family to Chicago when Russ was four years old.

-Russ Cowans served in World War I and later began his journalism career in Detroit in the early 1920s.
-He worked for several small black newspapers in Detroit to include the Detroit Owl, and the Detroit Peoples News.
-Cowans wrote several articles that were published in the Baltimore Afro-American, the Pittsburgh Courier, and the Chicago Defender before becoming a correspondent for them in 1929.
-He wrote a column about local Detroit news and covered sports for the Defender.
-By 1933, Cowans went to work for the Detroit Tribune where he wrote a weekly column covering various local sports before leaving to become a sports editor for the Detroit Guardian.
+Cowans served in World War I before embarking on his journalism career in Detroit in the early 1920s.
+He contributed to several small black newspapers in Detroit, including the Detroit Owl and the Detroit Peoples News.
+His articles were also published in prominent national publications such as the Baltimore Afro-American, the Pittsburgh Courier, and the Chicago Defender, where he eventually became a correspondent in 1929.
+He covered local Detroit news and sports for the Defender.
+Later, in 1933, Cowans joined the Detroit Tribune, where he wrote a weekly sports column before transitioning to the role of sports editor for the Detroit Guardian.

-In 1935, Russ Cowans became Joe Louis's private tutor and personal secretary for two years.
-In 1937, he returned to the Detroit Tribune where he was city editor, a sports reporter, and a special events photographer before eventually becoming the managing editor.
+In 1935, Cowans became Joe Louis's private tutor and personal secretary for two years.
+He then returned to the Detroit Tribune in 1937, where he held various roles such as city editor, sports reporter, and special events photographer, eventually becoming the managing editor.

-By 1948, Russ Cowans was one of a handful of black sports journalist who traveled to London to cover the Olympics.
-The next year, Cowans left Detroit to become the sports editor for the Chicago Defender.
-Cowan would eventually come back to Detroit and work for the Michigan Chronicle before retiring in 1964.
-In 1962, he was honored by Brewster Old Timers, Inc. for his many years of service, for his advocacy of black athletes and youth, and for his work with charities.
+In 1948, Cowans was among the few black sports journalists who covered the Olympics in London.
+The following year, he left Detroit to become the sports editor for the Chicago Defender, later returning to Detroit to work for the Michigan Chronicle before retiring in 1964.
+In 1962, he was honored by Brewster Old Timers, Inc. for his advocacy of black athletes and youth, as well as his charitable work.

-Russ Cowan over the years earned the title as the "Dean of Black Sportswriters" and was called "The Sage of St. Antoine" due to his knowledge about sports.
-On December 20, 1978, Russ Cowans died in Detroit.
-After his death, a former colleague who considered Cowan a role model for the black press stated, "...there will never be another Russell Cowans, for it was he who blazed the trail and set the standard of achievement for those who follow him."
+Russ Cowans, known as the "Dean of Black Sportswriters" and dubbed "The Sage of St. Antoine" for his sports knowledge, passed away on December 20, 1978, in Detroit.
+A former colleague aptly remarked, "...there will never be another Russell Cowans, for it was he who blazed the trail and set the standard of achievement for those who follow him.

 Sources: